Schedule Changes and Withdrawals

 Add/Drop Procedures - It is recommended you consult with your class instructor before submitting a written withdrawal request.
 A completed Schedule Change form can be submitted in person on campus or emailed from your My LoneStar e-mail account.
 It is recommended that you speak with the Financial Aid or Veteranís Affairs office if applicable before submitting your form.
 For e-mail, send the completed form to your campus Advising office.
 Although you can drop classes until the official withdrawal date, refunds are only granted if a withdrawal request is submitted prior to dates included in the refund schedule.
 It is advised that you keep a copy of all paperwork showing add/drop or withdrawal procedures.

 Please note: You may not add a class, without instructional vice president approval, after the class has met one time.

-If you are considered a first-time in college student, a new law has been passed that limits to six the number of courses you may drop (withdraw with a grade of "W") while enrolled at any Texas public institution of higher education.
+If you are considered a first-time in college student, a law went into effect in Fall 2007 that limits to six the number of courses you may drop (withdraw with a grade of "W") while enrolled at any Texas public institution of higher education.
 A first time in college student is a student not currently enrolled in high school and who has never taken a college or university course anywhere at any time.